Heliodorus pillar: Fourth survey in 1963–1965

+The next excavation was completed between 1963 and 1965, under Khare, who had convinced the locals to move their religious practice to a location near a tree close by and relocating the priest's family.
+The archaeologists for the second excavation had full access to the Besnagar pillar site.

 The 1963–65 excavations revealed that the mound under the demolished later era priest home, contained the brick foundation for a sanctum (garbhagriha) and pillared halls (mandalas) of an elliptical temple.
 Further excavations below the foundation revealed a different foundation of likely a more ancient temple.
 These ancient temple foundation, layout and structures were similar to those discovered at Chittorgarh (Rajasthan).
 A more comprehensive excavation underneath the pillar and around the pillar led to the discovery that the pillar itself was much deeper, had a metal-stone interface, features Cunningham's early report had missed, and that secondary foundations were added over time to match the new ground level after major floods.
 Further, many more structures and items were discovered at the site.
 The archaeologists discovered that the Heliodorus pillar itself was one of eight pillars, all aligned along the north-south axis.
 These discoveries confirmed that the Besnagar Heliodorus pillar was a part of a more extensive ancient temple site.